 Have a Picnic Outside

-Get your kids to help you prep some tasty snacks at home.
+Get your kids to help you prep some tasty and affordable snacks at home.
 Then grab a blanket and head out for the afternoon.
 Fun, free, and delicious!

 Does your family own a tent?
 Even if you can’t get away, spend a night camping in your backyard!
 No tent?
 Small kids will get a kick out of making a tent inside with blankets and chairs.
 Bonus points if you have ingredients to make s’mores.